Freier Round Barn

 Today, Jones County continues to be primarily rural, with a focus on agriculture and livestock production.
 It remains a tight-knit community where residents take pride in their rural heritage and work together to preserve their history and way of life.

-This timeline provides a concise overview of the key events in the history of Jones County, South Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Jones County, South Dakota.